vbisbest/SSCUploader/README.md

 - Customizable - Download the source code and customize it for your own CI/CD process.
 - The entire SSC API is implemented for custom actions or behaviors.

+# Binaries
+You can download the zip files for your appropriate platoform.
+Extract the files into a folder and execute SSCUploader.

 # Usage
 Simply execute the SSCUploader from the command line with the appropriate parameters:
 - fpr: Fully qualified path to the FPR file